An Equivalence between the Lasso and Support Vector Machines: Linear Classifiers and Support Vector Machines

+The SVM optimization problem~(\ref{eq:classifier}) that we defined in the introduction is very closely related to this form of optimization problem, as follows.
+If we take the Lagrange dual of problem~(\ref{eq:classifier}), we exactly obtain a problem of this margin maximization type, namely Here we think of the columns of $A$ being the SVM datapoints with their signs $A_i = y_iX_i$.
+For an overview of Lagrange duality , we refer the reader to \cite[Section 5]{Boyd:2004uz}, or see for example \cite[Appendix A]{GartnerJaggi:2009} for the SVM case here.
+An alternative and slightly easier way to obtain this dual problem is to compute the simple ``linearization'' dual function as in \cite{Hearn:1982ee,Jaggi:2013wg}, which avoids the notion of any dual variables.
+When starting from the non-squared version of the SVM problem~(\ref{eq:classifier}), this also gives the same formulation (\ref{eq:svmProj}).

-Because $x\in\Simplex$, any feasible point $x$ readily gives us a candidate classifier vector $w=Ax$, represented as a convex combination of the datapoints.
-The datapoints corresponding to non-zero entries in $x$ are called the \emph{support vectors}.
+No matter if we use problem formulation~(\ref{eq:classifier}) or (\ref{eq:svmProj}), any feasible weight vector $x$ readily gives us a candidate classifier $w=Ax$, represented as a convex combination of the datapoints, because the weight vectors $x\in\Simplex\subset\R^n$ lie in the simplex.
+The datapoints corresponding to non-zero entries in $x$ are called the \emph{support vectors} .

+Several other SVM variants of practical interest also have the property that their dual optimization problem is of the form~(\ref{eq:classifier}), as we will discuss in the next Subsection~\ref{sec:LassoLeSVM}.

-A crucial and widely used observation is that both optimization problems (\ref{eq:classifier}) and (\ref{eq:svmProj}) are formulated purely in terms of the inner products of the datapoints $A_i := y_iX_i$, meaning that they can directly be optimized in the \emph{kernel} case \citep{cortes95softmargin}, were we only have access to the entries of the matrix $A^TA \in\R^{n\times n}$, but not the explicit features $A\in\R^{d\times n}$.
+\paragraph{Kernelization.} A crucial and widely used observation is that both optimization problems (\ref{eq:classifier}) and (\ref{eq:svmProj}) are formulated purely in terms of the inner products between pairs of datapoints $A_i := y_iX_i$, meaning that they can directly be optimized in the \emph{kernel} case \cite{cortes95softmargin}, provided that we only have access to the entries of the matrix $A^TA \in\R^{n\times n}$, but not the explicit features $A\in\R^{d\times n}$.
+The matrix $K = A^TA$ is called the \emph{kernel matrix} in the literature.
+Using this notation, the SVM dual optimization problem (\ref{eq:classifier}) becomes

-It is natural to measure the quality of an approximate solution $x$ to the SVM problem as the attained margin, which is precisely the attained value in the above dual problem~(\ref{eq:svmProj}).
+\paragraph{Separation, and Approximate Solutions.} It is natural to measure the quality of an approximate solution $x$ to the SVM problem as the attained margin, which is precisely the attained value in the above problem~(\ref{eq:svmProj}).

 \begin{definition} A vector $w\in\R^d$ is called \emph{$\sigma$-weakly-separating} for the SVM instance~(\ref{eq:classifier}) or~(\ref{eq:svmProj}) respectively, for a parameter $\sigma\ge0$, if it holds that